-- Place the ruler close to the right edge of the fabric.
-(If you are left-handed, use the left edge instead.)
-Align one of the ruler’s horizontal lines with the folded edge.
+- Place the ruler close to either the right or left edge of the fabric.
+(If you are right-handed, use the left edge.
+If you are left-handed, use the right edge.)
+Align one of the ruler’s horizontal lines with the folded edge, making sure that your ruler is inside the fabric’s raw edges on all the folded layers.
 Use a rotary cutter to trim the edge of the fabric so the cut edge is square with the fold.
-Here’s a view of the trimmed-off bit:

-- Use your ruler to measure the width you want to cut, then cut the fabric from the bottom fold to the top to make a fabric strip.After you cut a few strips, recheck the cut edge to make sure it is still square to the folded edge.
+- Use your ruler to measure the width you want to cut, then cut the fabric from the bottom fold to the top to make a fabric strip.
+This photo shows me cutting a 2-1/2″ strip.After you cut a few strips, recheck the cut edge to make sure it is still square to the folded edge.
 If necessary, trim again to square the edge.

 Step Two – Sew Fabric Strips into Strip Sets

 Here’s how to assemble strip sets: